Lees Ferry Anglers

 He looks at fly fishing as an art form and truly enjoys sharing his art with his clients.
 Kevin loves the artistry of the cast and presentation, and has fished in many western states while chasing trout with the fly rod as well as many saltwater fly fishing destinations around North America.

 An accomplished photographer, Kevin spends much of his free time chasing the light, Nikon in hand.
 For Kevin, Lees Ferry is a unique and remarkably beautiful place to not only fish but to experience.
 He has filmed 3 episodes of Jarrett Edwards Outdoors at Lees Ferry airing on World Fishing Network and Sportsman Channel.
 Kevin has 2 beautiful daughters born and raised in our beautiful northern AZ.
-Kevin enjoys the lasting relationships with clients as they chase beautiful rainbow trout in Glen Canyon.
+Kevin enjoys lasting relationships with clients as they chase beautiful rainbow trout in Glen Canyon.

 Shane Spravzoff